Looking for a Medical Assistant Program near You? Penn Commercial might be the perfect fit!

 When You Can Learn to Become a Medical Assistant

 Classes are forming now, so the best way to get started is by calling 724-222-5330 today or stopping by our campus.
 Once enrolled, classes are scheduled Monday through Thursday, between 8:00 a.m. and 4:30 p.m., and your externship will be scheduled in the last quarter of the program.

 At Penn Commercial Business/Technical School we believe in empowering our students.
 For us, this is the way to achieve professional goals and successfully launch new careers.

 The job market for medical assistants is growing considerably above average.
 According to data retrieved from the Bureau of Labor Statistics, the job growth projection from 2014 to 2024 is 23%—considerably faster than the average, which is 7%.
 Now is the perfect time to start your training for a career as a medical assistant, since the projected number of job openings for that same period of time is of 262,100. *

-There are multiple examples of employment opportunities for those who hold a medical assistant associate degree:
+There are multiple examples of employment opportunities for those who hold a medical assistant associate degree or diploma.

 - Certified Medical Assistant

 - Electrocardiogram (EKG) Technician